Chapter 25 : Questions and Answers.

 Rose, however, seemed to be in her element.

 “Now, stuff the Invisibility Cloak up under your robes,” she instructed him the following evening.
-“We don’t want anybody knowing you’ve got that or it’ll ruin everything.”
+“It'll ruin everything if people know you've got it.”

 He did as he was told.